 Different levels of involvement, from self-funding, self-management, and full development to external funding, external management, and partial development.

-These projects are open source, you can participate too; additionnally, if you don't like what we do of these projects, just fork and offer a better version.
+These projects are open source, which means you can participate too.
+In addition, if you don't like what we are doing, you can fork the code and offer a better version.

 Convenient unified display of the most relevant technical and tag data for video and audio files.